How to Prevent Colostomy Bag Ballooning

 It is pertinent to note that your colostomy bag must never get more than two-thirds filled with stool, neither must it become over half-filled with gas (flatulence).

 I've written a number of related articles on this topic.
-Here are two that you may find useful:
+Here are some that you may find useful:

 © 2010 AloBeDa